traefik/hub/WALKTHROUGH.md

 ![Local Traefik Hub Dashboard](./src/images/hub-dashboard.png)

-And also confirm _JWT Auth_ is still here:
+And also, confirm _JWT Auth_ is still here:

 ```shell
 # This call is not authorized => 401